Leftfish/Advent-of-Code-2023/README.md

 # Advent of Code 2023

-For the sixth time I'm trying to find out how far I can make it in [Advent of Code](https://adventofcode.com/2023/).
+For the sixth time tried to find out how far I can make it in [Advent of Code](https://adventofcode.com/2023/).
 Results for previous editions:
 * 2018: 9 days
 * 2019: 13 days
 * [2020](https://github.com/Leftfish/Advent-of-Code-2020): 25 days for the first time!
 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!
 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!

-The wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/) helped me a lot, once again.
+I made it again, although two puzzles (Day 21 part 2 and Day 24 part 2) waited for months until I got in the mood and found enough time.

+Since I'm by no means a professional programmer and I've never studies computer science, a lot of the concepts in AoC are new for me.
+This is why I'm grateful to the wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/), once again.
 Visualisations on the AoC subreddit pointed me towards the proper algorithm for Day 10 part 2, then debug Day 19.
 I needed to peek at other participants' attempts to modify Dijkstra's algorithm to solve Day 17, and to change my approaches for Day 20 part 2 (turned out I had a good idea and a stupid implementation error) and Day 22 part 1.
 Another hint helped me combine Pick's theorem with the shoelace formula for Day 18.
 I genuinely needed a [tutorial](https://www.reddit.com/r/adventofcode/comments/18hbbxe/2023_day_12python_stepbystep_tutorial_with_bonus/) to grasp the recursive thinking necessary for Day 12.
-Also, the [discussion](https://old.reddit.com/r/adventofcode/comments/18pptor/2023_day_24_part_2java_is_there_a_trick_for_this/keps780/?context=3) about a brute-force approach and changing the frame of reference helped greatly with Day 24 part 2.
+The [discussion](https://old.reddit.com/r/adventofcode/comments/18pptor/2023_day_24_part_2java_is_there_a_trick_for_this/keps780/?context=3) about a brute-force approach and changing the frame of reference helped greatly with Day 24 part 2.
+Finally, without [this solution](https://github.com/CalSimmon/advent-of-code/blob/main/2023/day_21/solution.py), [this writeup](https://github.com/derailed-dash/Advent-of-Code/blob/master/src/AoC_2023/Dazbo's_Advent_of_Code_2023.ipynb) and [this tutorial](https://github.com/villuna/aoc23/wiki/A-Geometric-solution-to-advent-of-code-2023,-day-21) I would have just given up on Day 21 part 2.

-As of 5.10.2024: part 2 of Day 21 remains on the to-do list until I get an idea how to approach it.
-I might need a good tutorial, though...

 Things I **L**earned, **R**evised or **I**mproved at in 2023: